-We have prepared a quick all-around guide and a good-looking infographic to go with it so you can get a better understanding of how to achieve the perfect steak doneness and which is the recommended level for it.
+We have prepared a quick all-around guide (and a good-looking infographic to go with it) so you can get a better understanding of how to achieve the perfect steak doneness.

 Infographic by FuriousGrill.Com

 What are the differences between doneness levels?

-The main difference between all the steak doneness levels is the internal temperature of the meat.
+The main difference between all the steak doneness levels is the internal temperature.
 That is the real factor that tells you the correct doneness level.
-In the US, there are in total six doneness levels: Blue Rare, Rare, Medium Rare, Medium, Medium Well and Well Done.
+In the US, there are six doneness levels: Blue Rare, Rare, Medium Rare, Medium, Medium Well and Well Done.

-The results for each doneness level are highly impacted by the steak type and location.
-For example, some cuts are recommended to be cooked on Medium-Rare while some others, like Wagyu, for example, are best at Rare doneness level.
+The desired doneness level will depend on the cut of steak that you purchase.
+For example, some cuts are recommended to be cooked to Medium-Rare while some, like Wagyu, for example, are best at a Rare doneness level.

-The Blue Rare and Rare doneness are the two entry cooking levels.
-The Blue rare is reached at 115°F and about 125-130°F of internal temperature is considered Rare doneness.
-The meat on these doneness level has a very red center, almost raw, with a very pinkish-red color around it.
+Blue Rare and Rare are the two entry cooking levels.
+Blue rare is reached at 115°F and about 125-130°F of internal temperature is considered Rare.
+The meat on these doneness levels has a very red center, almost raw, with a very pinkish-red color around it.

-The Medium Rare and Medium levels are two of the most popular doneness levels.
-They are reached at 130-140° for the first one and 140-150°F for the second one.
+Medium Rare and Medium are reached at 130-140° for the first one and 140-150°F for the second one.
 Both these levels have a warm pink center with a brownish color around it.